elsampsa/valkka-core/README.md

 Some key features of the Valkka library are:
 - Python3 API: create process topologies from python3 only.
 - Develop sleek graphical interfaces fast with PyQt.
-Cool!
 - The library itself runs purely in C++.
 No python Global Interpreter Lock (GIL) problems here.
 - Connections to streaming devices (IP cameras, SDP files) are done using the Live555 media streaming library
 - Decoding is done with the FFMpeg library